Combating Pests

 There is a product called “Hinder” that is effective; it has been rated #1 by Consumer Reports.
 It is a liquid that you dilute and spray on.
 One minus is that you have to reapply after a rain or watering the garden.

-Gardens Alive sells a repellent, literature claims it remains effective up to 3 months, which is a great feature.
+Gardens Alive sells a repellent that is weather resistant; which is a great feature.
 To save your tulips, hostas and other plants start using your repellent as soon as you see them coming up.
-Don’t give the animals a chance to get interested; it is much harder to control them once they have had something yummy from your garden.
+Don't give the animals a chance to get interested; it is much harder to control them once they have had something yummy from your garden.

 Raccoons – A barrier of Hydrated Lime will keep raccoons away.
 Also see "Deer"